MonkeyAndres/MonkeyAndres.github.io/tools.md

 comments: false
 ---

-Last updated: 11/02/2024
+Last updated: 15/06/2024

 #### Software

 Essentials
 - **OS**: [Fedora](https://getfedora.org/), simple, robust and works out of the box.
-- **Web browser**: [ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium), more private and faster than Firefox.
+- **Web browser**: [Chromium](https://chromium.woolyss.com/download/), it was my only option, it's way faster than Firefox.
 - **Coding**: [Virtual Studio Code](https://code.visualstudio.com/), it's very slow but like the plugins and the integrated debugger.
 - **Email**: [ProtonMail](https://protonmail.com/) encrypted mail and easy to use UI.
 - **Password manager**: [Bitwarden](https://bitwarden.com/) easy to use with a lot of apps for all platforms.